Skip to main content

 • Siloed approach: Involving experts from other departments can help cross-application insight.
 For example, including HR, finance, and department leadership in training sessions can walk trainees through an entire cross-application process instead of one portion of the application’s features.
 It helps them understand how their data affects output elsewhere.

 • Lack of resources: Another reason for inadequate training is the lack of funding.
 Training can be expensive, and businesses may not be willing to invest in the necessary resources.
 Additionally, businesses may view training as a short-term expense rather than a long-term investment.
-Save money by implementing software solutions like a digital adoption platform
+Save money by implementing software solutions like a digital adoption platform.

 • Lack of skilled trainers: Not all trainers are equally effective, and businesses may not have access to the best subject matter experts.
 Additionally, educators may be unable to cater their training to the business’s specific needs.
 Try reaching out to external experts if you can’t find someone internally.